maksudrakib44/QA-Learning-Notes/Testing_Terminologies.md

-# Testing Terminologies
+Testing Terminologies

-##  Software Testing
+🔹 Software Testing

-Software Testing is a method to verify whether the software application meets specified requirements and is defect-free.
+Software Testing is a method to verify whether a software application meets specified requirements and is defect-free.
 It involves executing components manually or using tools to evaluate behavior and identify differences between actual and expected outcomes.
-:contentReference[oaicite:0]{index=0}

----

-##  Bug / Defect
+🔹 Bug / Defect

 A bug (or defect) is an error, flaw, or unintended issue in a software application that leads to incorrect or unexpected behavior.
-*(Derived from general software testing resources.)*

----

-##  Test Case
+🔹 Test Case

 A test case is a set of conditions, inputs, and expected results designed to verify whether a specific software function works correctly.
-*(Common software QA definition.)*

----

-##  Test Plan
+🔹 Test Plan

 A test plan is a comprehensive document outlining the testing strategy, scope, objectives, resources, schedule, and test deliverables.
-*(Based on standard QA best practices.)*

----

-##  Manual Testing
+🔹 Manual Testing

 Manual Testing is the process where testers manually execute test cases without automation tools, verifying functionality through human evaluation of user experience.
-:contentReference[oaicite:1]{index=1}

----

-##  Automation Testing
+🔹 Automation Testing

 Automation Testing uses tools and scripts to automatically execute test cases, enhancing efficiency and consistency, especially for repetitive tasks.
-:contentReference[oaicite:2]{index=2}

----

-##  Regression Testing
+🔹 Regression Testing

 Regression Testing involves re-running previous tests after changes to ensure that existing functionality remains intact and unaffected by updates.
-*(A widely referenced QA concept.)*

----

-##  Levels of Testing
+🔹 Levels of Testing

-1. **Unit Testing** – Tests individual components or modules.
+Unit Testing – Tests individual components or modules.

-2. **Integration Testing** – Tests combined modules for correct interaction.
+Integration Testing – Tests combined modules for correct interaction.

-3. **System Testing** – Tests the entire system for both functional and non-functional requirements.
+System Testing – Tests the entire system for both functional and non-functional requirements.

-4. **Acceptance Testing** – Evaluates whether the system meets user or stakeholder requirements.
+Acceptance Testing – Evaluates whether the system meets user or stakeholder requirements.
-:contentReference[oaicite:3]{index=3}

----

-##  Black-box Testing
+🔹 Black-box Testing

 Black-box Testing assesses software functionality without knowledge of internal code structure.
 Testers focus solely on inputs and expected outputs.
-:contentReference[oaicite:4]{index=4}

----

-##  White-box Testing
+🔹 White-box Testing

 White-box Testing involves examining internal logic, design, and code structure of an application.
 Test cases are created with visibility into source code and internal paths.
-:contentReference[oaicite:5]{index=5}

----

-*Note: These definitions are compiled as part of my QA learning journey and are based on reputable QA sources.*
+📌 Note: These definitions are compiled as part of my QA learning journey and are based on reputable QA sources such as Guru99(https://www.guru99.com/)
+, ISTQB references, and standard SQA practices.